DimensionalDynamo/DimensionalDynamo/README.md

 - 👋 Hi, I’m @DimensionalDynamo
 - 👀 I’m interested in Project Building
-- 🌱 I’m currently learning Cpp and DSA
+- 🌱 I’m currently learning Java and DSA
-- 💞️ I’m looking to collaborate on Cpp projects for learning skills
+- 💞️ I’m looking to collaborate on Java projects for learning skills

 <!---
 DimensionalDynamo/DimensionalDynamo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.